 With these two tools, we effectively have a game that can read and write its own code.
 We just have to tell the game exactly where to look, which we will explore later.

-Of course this means you can totally crash this game, but as any hacker knows, crashing things is just part of the job.
+Of course by letting users rewrite the code in assembly, the user can easily crash this game!
+But as any hacker knows, crashing things is just part of the job.

 However, there are some cool ways to mitigate this.
 One option is to save the state of the program (registers/stack) before the hackable region of code, and restore it after it executes to prevent silly mistakes.